lambdaclass/concrete/ROADMAP.md

     lint, audit, record compiler-known target constants, and compare interpreter-vs-compiled behavior on macOS and Linux.
 It validates the language/tooling slab, not the full stdlib.
-35a.
-[DONE — 2026-06-24; scripts/tests/check_phase6_redteam.sh (make
-    test-phase6-redteam + CI step).
-Found+fixed a real interp/compiled
-    disagreement while writing it: the interpreter did not deref a `&T` match scrutinee, so a var/guard arm bound the reference instead of the pointee (lowering already derefed via the E0715 fix).
-All five classes covered;
-    11/11 green.]
-After the resurrected CI gate suite is green, add targeted red-team coverage for the failure classes it exposed.
-Do **not** add these while the baseline is red; first fix/classify the deterministic `phase1_contracts`,
-    `trust-gate`, ProofCore, and match/lowering failures.
-Then add `scripts/tests/check_phase6_redteam.sh` with fixtures for:
-    parser recovery and duplicate attributes (`#[spec]`/proof-link duplicates must keep the intended diagnostic rather than degrading to generic `unexpected token`);
-    match linear-consumption agreement across range/guard/OR/desugared arms;
-    match lowering correctness for width coercions, match-on-reference, guarded arms, OR desugaring, and struct-update-in-arm values;
-    ProofCore/fingerprint stability for new arm forms (semantic changes must change fingerprints; formatting-only changes must not);
-    and trust/proof fixtures whose deliberately stale state must remain stale after any regeneration tool.
-The gate becomes the reusable "new syntax feature red-team checklist": every future parser/lowering feature needs positive parse, negative parse, type/check negative, linear ownership edge, lowering execution oracle, formatter round-trip, ProofCore/fingerprint assertion, and report/snapshot coverage if it affects evidence.
-36. [DONE (core) — implemented 2026-06-20; see docs/STATEMENT_EXPRESSION_MODEL.md
-    and LANGUAGE_GAPS #12] Model the statement-vs-trailing-expression distinction in blocks and match arms. `AST.Stmt.expr` / `Core.CStmt.expr` now carry an `isValue` flag: a trailing expression with no `;` is the block/arm value, a `;`-terminated one is a discarded statement (Unit).
-The parser sets it (`parseExprBlock` + the direct `=> expr` arm; the while-expression else branch was made value-bearing too), and the checker, elaborator, lowering, and formatter all respect it.
-Fixes the spurious `E0225` statement-match-arm class (`=> { side(); }` is now Unit and agrees with a unit arm `{ }`).
-Done in 3 implementation stages plus the docs update (flag threading → semantics flip → formatter → docs), each full-suite green; locked by `tests/programs/regress_stmt_match_arm_unit.con`.
-    REMAINING (deliberately deferred, separate follow-ups, not the bug):
-    - braced block-as-value in arbitrary expression position (`let x = { …; v }`)
-      is still not parsed (additive grammar feature);
-    - implicit trailing-return function bodies remain out of scope; function bodies still require explicit `return`;
-    - the formatter block-wraps a direct value-arm containing an if-expression (`=> if c {1} else {2}`) so it does not round-trip — fix by rendering single-value-expr arms directly instead of `=> { … }`.

 ## Phase 7: Standard Library And Core APIs